klts-io/website/content/en/docs/Intro.md

 | 1.21         | 2021-04-08       | 2022-06-28           |
 | 1.22         | 2021-08-04       | 2022-10-28           |

-An initial release refers to the first official release of a minor version such as 1.10.0, 1.11.0 … 1.22.0, etc.
+An initial date refers to the date of first official release of a minor version such as 1.10.0, 1.11.0 … 1.22.0, etc.

-A stable release is usually the final bug-fix release about one year after the initial release.
-It refers to the release of End Of Life (EOL), i.e., the community will not maintain this version from then on.
+An EOL date refers to the date of End Of Life (EOL) release, i.e., the community will not maintain this version from then on.
+This is the final bug-fix release about one year after the initial release.